Does Homeowners Insurance Cover Structural Damage?

 Does Home Insurance Cover Structural Damage: Bottom Line

-Dwelling coverage typically covers structural components like your foundation, roof and walls, but only when damage is caused by a covered peril.
-Damage from neglect, poor construction or long-term wear isn't covered, and no policy will protect against problems you failed to address.
-If your home is older or at higher risk for structural issues, regular inspections and proper maintenance are key to staying physically and financially protected.
+Dwelling coverage protects structural components like your foundation, roof and walls, but only when a covered peril causes damage.
+No policy covers problems you fail to address.
+Regular inspections and proper maintenance are key to staying physically and financially protected if your home is older or at higher risk for structural issues.

 Does Home Insurance Cover Structural Issues: FAQ

-Structural damage can be complex, especially when it comes to what’s covered under a standard homeowners policy.
+Structural damage can be complex, particularly regarding what's covered under a standard homeowners policy.
 Below are answers to common questions about structural insurance coverage and exclusions.

 Does homeowners insurance cover structural damage?